Lucas Bernard

-Lucas Bernard is a financial economist and chairman of the Business Department at The New York City College of Technology.
-City Tech, as it is known, is part of The City University of New York and is the largest public, undergraduate college of technology in the Northeastern United States.
-He grew up in New York City, the son of playwright Kenneth Bernard and Elaine Ceil Reiss.
+Lucas Bernard is an American financial economist and a member of the Board of Trustees of the Henry George School of Social Science.
+He is also the chairman of the New York City College of Technology.
+City Tech, as it is known, is part of the City University of New York and is the largest public, undergraduate college of technology in the Northeastern United States.
+He grew up in New York City and is the son of playwright Kenneth Bernard and Elaine Ceil Reiss.